cforcross/Blog/README.md

 # Blog
-Not your Average Blog you see all over Youtube and other places
+Not your Average Blog you see all over Youtube and other places.It's alot more explicit with alot of new implementations from Django 3.0.0 😊😊😊

 # Continuation
 The basic skeleton of the Blog has been completed using **django** as the backend